 - During your city trip to Amsterdam you will walk a lot, so wear good shoes;

 - Amsterdam is busy, try to get up early to visit the sights in front of the large crowd;

 - In Amsterdam, you will visit many museums and other sights.
 To save time, you need to book skip-the-line tickets in advance.
 In this itinerary for 3 days in Amsterdam you can read per section which ticket we recommend;

-- If you are going to visit many museums and other sights, buying The I Amsterdam City Card cheaper than buying single tickets.
+- If you are going to visit many museums and other sights, buying The I Amsterdam City Card cheaper than buying single tickets;

 We hope this travel guide to Amsterdam has helped you to get a clear picture of a perfect city trip in Amsterdam.
 Amsterdam is an amazing city to visit.
 A city that has something to offer for everyone.
 Enjoy your stay in Amsterdam.
-If you have any questions, you can contact us.

 Did you enjoy this article?
 Then save it to Pinterest!